slopshoporderulvales606/lm2011-replication/docs/cleaning_process.md

 The alternative `compustat_with_comphist` mode (Compustat primary, then `comphist_cik_gvkey.dta` as point-in-time fallback) yields ~74,200 matches but adds ~300 firms with weak time validation.
-We chose `compustat_only` for the cleaner LM-aligned spec.
+I chose `compustat_only` for the cleaner LM-aligned spec.

 ---